What is your secret advantage?

 The pitch and all the difficult questions

 If you haven’t prepared a pitch yet or even less presented it before future investors, you will soon find out that there are far too many questions that you will have to answer.
-Beside all the information about your product or service, market strategies, your team and growth plans, try to be honest with yourself and prepare for tough questions like “What are the risks and challenges and what are our answers to them?” and “What advantages do we have compared to incumbents and the companies that will soon be breathing down our necks?”.
-If you are interested in a collaboration with Djäkne Startup Studio, take your time in preparing your pitch and after that ask us for a meeting.
+Beside all the information about your product or service, market strategies, your team and growth plans, try to be honest with yourself and prepare for tough questions like “What are the risks and challenges and what are your answers to them?” and “What advantages do you have compared to incumbents and the companies that will soon be breathing down your necks?” and of course "What is the potential?".
 The better pitch, the more constructive meeting – and the better chances for good decisions from both parties.

 How much do you know about Djäkne Startup Studio?

 Take the opportunity to get to know us better.